mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

     franchise TEXT
     );

-I actually used the following INSERT query to insert a multitude of games into my table but kept it to one here for the sake of brevity.
+I actually used the following INSERT query to add a multitude of games into my table but kept it to one here for the sake of brevity.

     INSERT INTO games
     VALUES ('Demon''s Souls', 'PS5', 2020, 'RPG', 'no', 'no', 'Soulsborne');